Cat Pausé: Tertiary Education Union

-Pause was involved with the Tertiary Education Union at a national level, sitting on the national council as Women’s Vice-President for six years and also academic representative.
-She was involved in the union's response to online trolls at Victoria University of Wellington.
+Pausé was involved with the Tertiary Education Union at a national level, sitting on the national council as Women’s Vice-President for six years and also academic representative.

 Death

 At the age of 42, Pausé died suddenly in her sleep at her home in Palmerston North on 25 March 2022.
-Her cause of death has not been made public.
+In May 2023, Massey University announced the establishment of a scholarship fund in her memory, endowed by her parents.
+Her cause of death was not disclosed.